hammzj/cypress-load-balancer/README.md

 # cypress-load-balancer

-A simple load balancer for Cypress tests.
+An easy-to-use load balancer for Cypress tests.

 Use this for parallelizing jobs across CI/CD solutions or locally in separate processes.